 Program of Study

-Students interested in pursuing bacteriology, virology or immunology research as a student in the Immunology & Microbiology advanced program are strongly encouraged to register in the spring semester of their first year for two four-credit, semester-long courses: Infectious Diseases (GMS 6121) and Principles of Immunology (GMS 6140).
+Students interested in pursuing bacteriology, virology or immunology research as a student in the Immunology & Microbiology advanced program are strongly encouraged to register in the spring semester of their first year for two, semester-long courses: Infectious Diseases (GMS 6121 – 3 credits) and Principles of Immunology (GMS 6140 – 4 credits).
 A major impetus for students to participate in both courses simultaneously is the significant integration between the classes that will be included in the twice weekly discussion sessions.
 It is our goal that these courses will provide the foundation for each aspect of our advanced curriculum.
 We expect students in the advanced courses of all MSI three tracks (Bacteriology, Immunology, and Virology) to have the knowledge obtained from these two courses.

-First-year students with very strong backgrounds in immunology and/or microbiology may begin taking advanced courses after discussing their educational background and goals with an Advanced Concentration Co-Director or the Associate Dean for Graduate Education.
+First-year students with very strong backgrounds in immunology and/or microbiology may begin taking advanced courses after discussing their educational background and goals with an Advanced Concentration Co-Coordinator the Associate Dean for Graduate Education.
 Instructor’s consent must be obtained before registering for courses.

 Suggested Courses for Advanced Students: Most Immunology & Microbiology students are expected to take about four of the six minimum required credits of advanced coursework within the Immunology & Microbiology concentration offerings, but the final selection is determined by the student and approved by the student’s supervisory committee.
 Advanced graduate courses are organized by the Immunology & Microbiology advanced concentration and may be taken to fulfill the minimum advanced course requirement of at least 6 credits beyond the first year are listed at the following two web pages: